The Language Barrier in Singapore

 After a year of living in Singapore, you will need to get your driving licence transferred to a local Singapore one.
 In order to do this, you will need to complete a theory test to prove that you are familiar with Singapore highway laws.

-In order to get your Singapore drivers licence you will need to visit the Traffic Police Department in person.
-You should take with you:
+To obtain a Singapore driving licence you will need to visit the Traffic Police Department in person.
+You should take the following with you:

 - Your Passport